0xdevalias/devalias.net/_posts/2014-12-15-kiwicon-8-2014-some-quick-notes.md

   * So many awesome points and discussions, not to mention showing just how epic a place Etsy is to work.
   * Caught up with him a decent bit after his talk and had some awesome chats, a really cool and down to earth guy
   * Etsy are a great example of continuous deployment, with upwards of 50 pushes into production every day
-  * One of the big points: Don’t hire assholes (they will ruin all of the work you put in to enhance security/etcs image and drag everyone down) https://twitter.com/hypatiadotca/status/542870405514801152
+  * One of the big points: Don't hire assholes (they will ruin all of the work you put in to enhance security/etcs image and drag everyone down) https://twitter.com/hypatiadotca/status/542870405514801152
 * [COMSEC - Beyond Encryption](http://2014.kiwicon.org/the-con/talks/#e153)
   * Discussion on maintaining communication security, tools that are good/bad, etc
   * Almost surprisingly, Apple factime rates pretty highly on the list.